Israel signs $3 billion deal to buy US military aircraft | DW | 31.12.2021

 Iran insists its nuclear ambitions are peaceful, and earlier this month, conducted military drills in the Persian Gulf as a warning to Israel.

-Last month, Haaretz newspaper said the price included about $100 million for each helicopter, and a supplement of $15-20 million per aircraft for the addition of electronic equipment and special weaponry.
+Last month, Haaretz newspaper said the price for the Lockheed Martin helicopters included about $100 million per aircraft, and a supplement of $15-20 million per aircraft for the addition of electronic equipment and special weaponry.

 The total price also includes simulators, training and maintenance over a five-year period.